venkatasai24/Sorting-Visualizer/README.md

 This project was developed using HTML, CSS, and JavaScript.
 The project also makes use of jQuery and Bootstrap for styling and functionality.

-Link to the repository : https://venkatasai24.github.io/Sorting-Visualizer/
+Link to the website : https://venkatasai24.github.io/Sorting-Visualizer/

 **Sources**: